pakeke-constructor/2025_SIMPLE_DECKBUILDER/_PLANNING/old_planning/OVERVIEW.md

 ## OBJECTS:
 2 types of cards:
 - Unit cards.
-These have health/attack
+These spawn units
 - Ability cards.
 These have arbitrary effects

 Trinkets: